QubitProducts/react-page-objects/README.md

-##Depreciated: Use [react-test-tree](https://github.com/qubitproducts/react-test-tree) instead, its an evolution of react-page-objects which should be easy for you to migrate to
+##Depreciated: Use [react-test-tree](https://github.com/qubitproducts/react-test-tree) instead.
+Its an evolution of react-page-objects which should be easy for you to migrate to

 ----